Becher Chase Preview, Tips, Runners & Trends

 Becher Chase Trainer Statistics

-There are two leading trainers in the Becher Chase over the last 20 renewals with both Paul Nicholls and Nigel Twiston-Davies who have both won the race three times.
-Paul Nicholls winners have been with Silver Birch (2004), Eurotrek (2006) and Mr Pointment (2007).
-Nigel Twiston-Davies winners have been with Hello Bud (2010 & 2012) and Blaklion (2017).
-Other trainers who have recorded multiple wins in the Becher Chase are David Pipe (2 wins) and Robert Walford (2 wins).
-Two trainers have not had the best of times over the last 20 renewals in the Becher Chase, Peter Bowen has sent a total of 20 runners to the race without recording any wins whilst Donald McCain has sent out 10 without a winner.
+The leading trainer in the Becher Chase over the last 20 renewals is Nigel Twiston-Davies, who has won the race three times, with those three winners coming from Hello Bud (2010 & 2012) and Blaklion (2017).
+Other trainers who have recorded multiple wins in the Becher Chase are Paul Nicholls (2 wins), David Pipe (2 wins) and Robert Walford (2 wins).
+Two trainers have not had the best of times over the last 20 renewals in the Becher Chase.
+Peter Bowen has sent a total of 20 runners to the race without recording any wins, whilst Donald McCain has sent out 10 without a winner.

 Here are some of the top Becher Chase trainer statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):